chrisrowe/formation/README.md

 ssh-keygen -p
 ```

-## Dropbox
-- Open Dropbox, sign into Personal and Work
-- Selectively sync just the personal “Sync” folder (do the others later)

 ## Open Alfred
 - Activate the Powerpack, licence in 1Password
 - Set up syncing under the Advanced tab, the folder is in Dropbox/Sync/Alfred, make sure Dropbox has finished syncing before doing this